us-ignite/app-reactor/README.md

 ## Build and Publish

 For testing we're using github-pages and deploying via thoughts from the post by @cobyism [here](https://gist.github.com/cobyism/4730490).
-To build:
+To build run actual build via `ng build` then commit update and push the subtree to gh-pages via:
 ```
 git subtree push --prefix dist origin gh-pages
 ```